March 21, 2023

 The minimum and maximum settings are used to help differentiate poles from trees.
 Cylinder features that are outside of these set values will not be classified.
 Use the measure tool to measure your pole in the data to acquire this value.

 Trees are often measured at the same height above ground, called diameter at breast height (DBH).
-Power poles, functionally unlike trees, are typically uniform in diameter, so pole diameter is assumed to be constant over the pole and isn’t measured at a certain height above ground.
-You do still want to classify ground points because height above ground is used when measuring pole height to verify that it is indeed a pole and something shorter such as a bollard.
+Power poles, functionally unlike trees, are typically uniform in diameter, so poles are assumed to have a constant diameter over the pole and aren’t measured at a certain height above ground.
+You do still want to classify ground points first because height above ground is used when measuring pole height to verify that it is indeed a pole and something shorter such as a bollard.

 As with any classification, be sure to classify noise and ground points first.